jack-maber/comp130-journal/README.md

 # Paper 2:Driving the self-driving vehicle: Expanding the technological design horizon Pascale-L. Blyth
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7439419/

+Much as the same as the first paper, poses the Trolly Problem.

+Should it kill an old person and spare a child, but the child may be taller than the young person?

 # Paper 3:Self-driving cars and the law Nathan A. Greenblatt
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7419800/